 String message = gson.toJson(messageToSend,MessageToSend.class);

-// create json to a Base64
+// convert json to a Base64

 byte[] bytes;